linkedin/cruise-control/docs/wiki/User Guide/Security.md

 ## Authentication

-Cruise Control supports a pluggable authentication methods via extending the `com.linkedin.kafka.cruisecontrol.servlet.security.SecurityProvider` interface.
-The implementation should be configured with the `security.provider` configuration.
+Cruise Control supports pluggable authentication methods via extending the `com.linkedin.kafka.cruisecontrol.servlet.security.SecurityProvider` interface.
+The implementation should be configured with the `webserver.security.provider` configuration.
 By default this is set to the `com.linkedin.kafka.cruisecontrol.servlet.security.BasicSecurityProvider` class which provides a HTTP Basic authentication.
 The configured authentication then can be enabled with the `webserver.security.enable=true` config in the properties file.